MoonPoet/xaprb-src/content/blog/2017/what-is-moving-average-convergence-divergence-macd.md

 So a MACD doesn't show that the metric is trending upwards or downwards *now*.
 It shows the trend from the longer average's centerpoint to the shorter average's centerpoint.

 Here's a picture of how that works, using EWMAs.
 EWMAs give greater weight to more recent measurements, and exponentially less weight to past measurements.
 If you chart these weights, you'll see a picture like the below.
-The average influence of these curves is some length of time, whose value and derivation I'll skip here, but conceptually they have a “center of gravity” which is some distance in the past.
+The average influence of these curves is some length of time, whose value and derivation I'll skip here, but conceptually they have a "center of gravity" which is some distance in the past.
 The MACD effectively calculates the slope between averages centered around those points in the past.

 ![EWMA](/media/2017/10/ewmas.png)